ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 ## Order management [GET]
 {: #order-mangement}

 Get detailed information about an order.
 For specifically-enabled accounts only.
+One of order_token or order_number is required.

 /partners/v1/orders?order_token={order_token}?apikey={apikey}

-/partners/v1/orders?order_number={order_number}?apikey={apikey}
 {: .code .red}

 ###Parameters